jherax/proxy-storage/README.md

 ### Handling cookies

-When you create an instance of `WebStorage` with `cookieStorage`, the method `setItem()` receives an optional argument as the last parameter, it configures the way how the cookie is stored.
+When you create an instance of `WebStorage` with `cookieStorage`, the method `setItem()` receives an optional argument as the last parameter that configures the way how the cookie is stored.

 Signature of `setItem`: